A journey through the history of the Japanese tea ceremony.

 Furo (風炉) :

-- This style uses a brazier to heat water and is often practiced during colder months.
-It is more casual than chanoyu but still follows traditional rules.
+This style uses a brazier to heat water and is often practiced during the colder months.
+It is more relaxed than chanoyu but still follows traditional rules.

 -